 Illy was horrified afresh and new that Jack would be too – seeing it was so much worse than being told about it in a briefing.
 She glanced at his med-signs, noticing a surge in both heart rate and adrenaline just as he stood, grim-faced, and then began operating the field manips.

 -Hold on Jack!
 Remember your orders, no direct intervention, you are here as an influencer, not a soldier.-

 -But we can’t ignore them and let them die!
 There are men, women and children being massacred, cut to pieces in cold blood!
 They aren’t even fighting back, they can’t, they’re defenceless for god’s sake!
 Orders or no, I have to go and save any I can, damn the consequences!-

 -Listen to me Jack.
 It’s a recording.
 You are too late; it has already happened.
-Calm down and think about it.
-I deliberately only showed you a recording, not a live feed for this very reason, so you can’t dash off trying to be a heroic wizard.-
+Think about it.
+I deliberately only showed you a recording, not a live feed, so you can’t dash off trying to be a heroic wizard.-

 -Don’t trivialise this Illy!
 It is not about heroism but about people dying.
 Real families dying horribly.-